Normal view

 Please don’t post your solutions as comments here: it spoils it for others.

-A brief history of the Finder Alias
+A brief history of Mac memory and its management

 By: hoakley